raiyan1102006/ROCSpeak-Buildup-of-Skills/README.md

 # Buildup of Speaking Skills in an Online Learning Community: A Network-Analytic Exploration

-This repository holds the dataset files and analysis codes for the publication of the same name as the title.
+This repository holds the dataset files and analysis codes for the publication of the same name as the title:

+R. Shafipour*, R. A. Baten*, M. K. Hasan, G. Ghoshal, G. Mateos, and M. E. Hoque.
+Buildup of speaking-skills in an online learning community: A network-analytic exploration.
+Palgrave Communications, 4(1):1-10, 2018. (* equal contributions)

 The main manuscript can be found at: https://www.nature.com/articles/s41599-018-0116-6.
 The codes were developed by Rasoul Shafipour and Raiyan Abdul Baten.

 ## Abstract